neontribe/www/CONTRIBUTING.md

 1. Document reason for decision on tickets, so that it makes sense later.

 From time-to-time we may decide to hold more in depth prioritisation meetings to involve more people and to look at bigger issues.

+### Definition of done

+These differ for each type of issue:

+- [`Bug`](https://english.stackexchange.com/a/40935) has clearly documented steps to reproduce the error _and_ we are sure the error has been eliminated.
+- `Story` the definition of done uses Acceptance Criteria, this can be quite broad, specifically when the ticket is first created.
+We expect that the Acceptance Criteria will be refined during both prioritisation, and development, so that the final goal is clear and testable.
+- `Research` will depend on the context and may be a simple statement of research aims.

 ## Getting started on development